The Very Best Holiday Dates To Celebrate This Summer

 Watermelon Day (August 3rd)

-It’s almost impossible to attend any sort of picnic, barbecue, family reunion, or any other social event where food is served, not to see watermelon.
-All summer long, it seems like everyone is serving watermelon.
+It’s almost impossible to attend any sort of picnic, barbecue, family reunion, or any other social event where food is served in the summer and not see a watermelon.
+All summer long, it seems like everyone is serving watermelons.
 That’s how this food has become the official fruit of summer.
-Most people will find out why, after they’ve eaten some, too.
-As the name of this fruit implies, it’s mainly composed of water.
-In fact, the average watermelon is almost 90% water, which makes this sweet fruit not only delicious but refreshing as well.

 Satchmo Summerfest (August 4th)